• Art Magazine

 It quickly became apparent that AI image generators like Stable Diffusion or Midjourney could be used to mimic the style of individuals after their success last year.
 The case of Polish digital artist Greg Rutkowski , whose style was frequently copied, made this clear.

 He told the New York Times that he “significantly fewer requests” for illustrations of his work.
-This criticism also reached those who developed Stable Diffusion, and as a result, the AI no longer generates art in Rutkowski's style.
+This criticism had also reached those who developed Stable Diffusion, and as a result, the AI no longer generates art in Rutkowski's style.

 The conflict is escalating